Sahtu Dene Kǝdǝ́ ‒ ᓴᑋᕲ ᑌᓀ ᑦᑫᑌ

-The division of Slavey dialects is based largely on the way each one pronounces the old Proto-Athapaskan sounds *dz *ts *ts’ *s and *z.
+The division of dialects is based largely on the way each one pronounces the old Proto-Athapaskan sounds *dz *ts *ts’ *s and *z.

 *dz ddh gw gw/b b